Carrier/Bryant AC Fault Codes Explained

 Where Codes Appear on Carrier/Bryant AC Systems

 On standard Carrier and Bryant split-system air conditioners, a LED status light on the outdoor unit control board blinks a fault code.
+Count the blinks carefully — the pattern repeats with a clear pause between sequences.
 Infinity and Evolution systems with a communicating thermostat (Infinity Touch Control or Evolution Connex) display fault codes on-screen and log them with timestamps.
 These communicating systems can also send diagnostic data through the Carrier Home app when Wi-Fi connected.

 Common Carrier/Bryant AC Fault Codes